 Progressing beyond credit & savings…

 We are living in exciting times, indeed.
-What started out as an initiative in early 1980s towards savings and borrowings with small affinity groups of underprivileged women of neighbourhood is now taking shape of Community-based Organizations.
+What started out as an initiative in early 1980s towards savings and borrowings with small affinity groups of underprivileged women of neighborhood is now taking shape of Community-based Organizations.

 Shramik Bharti was set-up in 1986 as relief voluntary agency in the wake of closure of mills and factories was now involved in economic upliftment with the consistent investment in community capacity building and guiding them in managing their affairs has played a crucial role and created leaders and empowered women.
 They are now moving beyond thrift & credit to other interventions for development in their communities.